bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:37 PM CT, May 12</p>
+<p class="updated_time"> Latest data: 04:05 PM CT, May 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 81°, which is 11° **warmer** than yesterday.
-Tomorrow is expected to be 15° *colder* than today.
+Tomorrow is expected to be 14° *colder* than today.

 Currently:

 - 80°
-- Breezy and Partly Cloudy
+- Breezy and Mostly Clear
-- 34% humidity
+- 36% humidity
-- 16 mph wind
+- 15 mph wind
-- 40% cloud cover
+- 19% cloud cover
-- 41 AQI 🟩
+- 46 AQI 🟩
 - 0.01 inches of rain expected in the next 48 hours